UncleSamSwiss/ioBroker.loxone/README.md

 This will populate the enum.functions enumeration with all categories provided by the Loxone Miniserver and will link all controls.

+### Weather Server

+Choose what weather data you wish to synchronize:

+-   "Don't synchronize weather data" will not synchronize anything related to the Weather Server
+-   "Synchronize current weather only" will synchronize the data under "Actual"
+-   "Synchronize 24 hours of weather forcast" will synchronize the current weather and 24 hours of weather forcast
+-   "Synchronize entire weather forcast" will synchronize the current weather and the entire weather forcast (96 hours)

 ## States

 The adapter automatically connects to the configured Loxone Miniserver and creates states for each control state it finds.